ejp-rd-vp/cde-in-box/README.md

 ### Configuring bootstrap services
 #### GraphDB
 The `docker-compose.yml` file in directory `cde-in-box/bootstrap` will setup up graphDB triple store and creates `fdp` and `cde` repositories in graphDB.
-These two repositories are used other services in CDE in box so make sure that bootstrap services are property setup before you proceed further.
+These two repositories are used by other services in CDE in box so make sure that bootstrap services are property setup before you proceed further.

 To run `docker-compose.yml` file in `cde-in-box/bootstrap` you need graphDB triple store free edition.
 Follow the steps below to get free edition of graphdb.
 <br></br>